appellation/site/src/content/blog/2024/12/discord-markdown-part-1.md

 This is...well...not super great, especially if you're a language purist but even just from a code maintenance perspective.
-Unfortunately, as with most perceptively bad decisions in software, this one was _also_ made with good reason.
+Unfortunately, as with most perceptively bad decisions in software, this one was _also_ made with at least some good reason.

 ## We Need to Talk About Mobile

 If you're not aware, Discord uses React Native to run on mobile devices.
-This is, by and large, a reasonable decision that allows developers to iterate fairly quickly and more easily ship new features to both platforms rather than needing domain knowledge or waiting on someone who already has it.

 Unfortunately, React Native is still pretty bad at rendering some things in a performant way, and this is readily apparent when trying to render lists.
-Guess what a channel full of messages is: go on, I bet you can get it in one.

-This means that Discord's message rendering, one of the most visible surfaces of the app, is entirely native _and_ unfortunately reliant on a _ton_ of app state that is, you guessed it, totally irrelevant to the syntax itself.
+This means that Discord's message rendering, one of the most visible surfaces of the app, is entirely native and unfortunately reliant on a _ton_ of app state that is, you guessed it, totally irrelevant to the syntax itself.

 ## What This Means For Discord

 Markdown is a fairly static product now, with comparatively few changes going in.
-The current feature set works, and there's little in the way of features that are missing.
+The current feature set largely works, and there's little in the way of features that are missing.
 Unfortunately for us, the accrued and assumed technical debt (yes, I'm mostly talking about using regular expressions to parse a non-regular language) is still a dark ghost hauting (some of) us in our dreams.

-> 37% of markdown bugs this year were P0 or P1 with nearly 1 bug per week in
+> 37% of markdown bugs in 2024 were P0 or P1, with nearly 1 bug per week
-> total.
+> overall.

 Of these, quite a number were significant security flaws that resulted in either client freezes or outright crashes: i.e. users could remotely DoS clients by